abekingvideo/blissfulcatastrophe/README.md

 https://www.youtube.com/watch?v=Y8GZmAdSEXo

-# the project uses OpenCV and OSC for Python, SuperCollider, and serial communication on Arduino
+# the project uses OpenCV and OSC for Python, SuperCollider, and serial communication for Arduino